 Have you ever seen the wonders baking soda can do?
-It can remove stains from surfaces, act as a mild disinfectant, and dedorize anything.
+It can remove stains from surfaces, act as a mild disinfectant, and deodorize anything.
 But do you know the kind of relationship this all-purpose soda has with your vacuum cleaner?
-Let me tell you in one word: Toxic.
+Let me tell you in one word: toxic.

-Baking soda is very damaging for your vacuum cleaner.
-Its tiny particles can mess with the vacuum's motor and clog its filters.
-Your cleaner bears so much just to get the baking soda out of your carpet, but the result is not what you expect.
-All the baking soda isn't even removed from the surface.
+Baking soda is very damaging to your vacuum cleaner.
+Its tiny particles can destroy the vacuum’s motor and clog its filters.
+Your cleaner tries so hard to get the baking soda out of your carpet, but the result is not what you expect.
+All the baking soda isn’t even completely removed from the surface.
 There are other ways to clean the baking soda from the carpet pile.
 Continue reading to know them all!

 YES, it does!
 I know this is not a comforting answer.
 Baking soda has been a part of many people’s cleaning routines.
 Because, why not?
 It’s an all-purpose powder that cleans and deodorizes our carpets, mattresses, etc.

 However, the problem arises when the baking soda has to be removed.
 What do we do?
 Vacuum it.
 That’s where we are mistaken.
 Baking soda shouldn’t be vacuumed.

 Why is Baking Soda Bad for Your Vacuum Cleaner?

 The grains of baking soda are microscopic.
 Their small size is one of their biggest downfalls.
 As that’s the main reason why baking soda harms your vacuum.

 Let’s take a look at the top 3 reasons in detail.